valitydev/exrates-proto/README.md

 # exrates-proto

 Protocol for currency exchange rate service.
-It's something like ETL process, extract exchange rate from some source, transform into protocol format and publish event
+Extract exchange rate from some source, transform into protocol format and publish event